Ronnie-personal/identity-for-all/B2C/README.md

     - Select your signupsignin flow
     - In Overview page, select `Page layouts`
     - Update `Custom page URI` for both Local account sign up page and Socail account sign up page with your custom page URL e.g `https://<storage acct>.blob.core.windows.net/<container>/selfAsserted.html`
+1. Find the key `sitekey` from `selfAsserted2.html` and replace the value with your reCAPTCHA site key.

   For more information see: [deployment](https://github.com/Azure-Samples/active-directory-b2c-node-sign-up-user-flow-captcha).